Academic Regulations and Policies

 While the Academic Senate encourages faculty to adopt plus/minus grading, individual faculty members are free to assign grades that they believe best reflect the performance of their students.
 Professors determine how they grade at the start of each semester.
 Students who have questions should ask their professors about which grading scale they will be using.

-Students may access their grades through logging into their Banner Web account.
-A hard copy of grades may be obtained at no cost from the website (on any Web accessible computer or in the Student Services Lab).
+Students may access their grades by logging into their Banner Web account.
+A hard copy of grades may be obtained at no cost from the website (on any web-accessible computer or in the Student Services Lab).
 Semester grade reports are no longer mailed to students.

-If the original instructor is not available; if the student has filed a discrimination complaint; or, if the District determines that it is possible there has been gross misconduct by the original instructor, the District shall make provisions for another faculty member to substitute for the original instructor (Title 5 §55025c).
+If the original instructor is not available; if the student has filed a discrimination complaint; or, if the District determines that there may have been gross misconduct by the original instructor, the District shall make provisions for another faculty member to substitute for the original instructor (Title 5 §55025c).

 If the concerns of the student cannot be resolved with the instructor, the student can ask for advice or assistance from the appropriate Division Chair and Area Dean.
 If still dissatisfied after meeting with the instructor and the Area Dean, the student may, within ten days following the meeting, file a grievance with the Vice President of Student Services.
 The detailed procedures for resolution at this level are found in AP 5530 - Student Rights and Grievance.
 If the grievance hearing is resolved in the student’s favor, a “Petition for Modification of Student Records” is completed and processed.